data-apis/array-api/latest/_sources/API_specification/elementwise_functions.md.txt

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
-The returned array must have the same data type as `x1`.
+The returned array must have a data type determined by {ref}`type-promotion`.

 (function-bitwise_invert)=
 ### bitwise_invert(x, /)